16 min read

 Building a community event platform with BuddyPress?

-Use BuddyPress Events via the Reign Theme or BuddyX Pro.
-This is not a compromise – it is a fundamentally better architecture for community-driven event discovery.
+Use BuddyPress Events via the Reign Theme or BuddyX Pro, or pair Eventonomy with BuddyNext for the same result without a theme license attached.
 Events live inside the social graph, not alongside it.
 Member RSVPs, group event pages, and activity stream integration are native, not bolted on.
-The alternative – picking a generic events plugin and building a BuddyPress bridge – is a maintenance burden that compounds with every plugin update.
+The alternative - picking a generic events plugin and building a BuddyPress bridge - is a maintenance burden that compounds with every plugin update.

 Running ticketed events or a paid conference?